Cozy Peach Kitchen

 Instructions

-• Cream butter and brown sugar until light and fluffy.
+• Using a hand or stand mixer, cream butter and brown sugar together until light and fluffy.
 Add egg and molasses, mixing well.

 • Combine dry ingredients in a separate bowl: flour, baking soda, spices and salt.
-Add to creamed mixture a little bit at a time.
+Add to creamed mixture about ½ cup at a time.
 Mix well.

 • Shape dough into 1.5 inch balls (about the size of a ping pong ball) and roll in granulated sugar.
 Place on parchment paper lined cookie sheet 3 inches apart.